bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-update.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- edits needed for standard writing
 - parameter types are not specified
 - examples are missing
-- success response is missing
+- success response is absent
-- error response is missing
+- error response is absent

 {% endnote %}